Sessions available in-person in Edinburgh, and remotely via Zoom or Skype.

-I have also taken further ongoing training in Somatic work with attachment and developmental issues (with Diane Poole Heller), and offer a somatic approach to issues which stem from difficult childhood environments.
+I have also taken two years’ further ongoing training in Somatic work with attachment and developmental issues (with Diane Poole Heller), and offer a somatic approach to issues which stem from difficult childhood environments.

 If you would like to have a chat before booking a session, I am very happy to do that.
 Just get in touch.